umass-compsci-220/umass-compsci-220.github.io/materials/homework/oracles.md

 # Oracles

 - Please download the homework [here](https://github.com/umass-compsci-220/public-materials/raw/main/homework/05-oracles.zip)
-- This project is divided into two homeworks (HW4a, HW4b)
-  - Both carry the weight of a full homework
 - **NOTE** You are limited to **12 submissions** per 24 hours time period.
 If you exceed this you will stop seeing feedback on gradescope.

 ## Overview